Kolmen/test/README.md

 }
 ```

-Finally, the conversion from the raw data to a inclination angle value in degrees could be done using the following pseudocode:
+Finally, the conversion from raw data to the value of the angle of inclination in degrees can be performed using the following pseudocode:

 ```c
 #define ANGULAR_SENSITIVITY (0.15748f)